 High Tech High: A Snapshot

-- Eleven schools (five high schools, four middle schools, and two elementary schools)
+- Thirteen schools (five high schools, four middle schools, and four elementary schools) at three locations.

-98 percent of graduates have gone on to college, 75% to four-year institutions
+- 96% of graduates have gone on to college, 66% to four-year institutions.

 High Tech High’s mission is to develop and support innovative public schools where all students develop the academic, workplace, and citizenship skills for postsecondary success.